 Stem cells – those cells that can give rise to so many cell types in the body – have been touted as the cure-all for a variety of diseases, including Parkinson’s.
 But to date, attempts at stem cell transplantation into the brain have fallen short.
 Parkinson’s is one of the most complex diseases, with a variety of motor and non-motor symptoms and an impact on many systems of the body.
-Just inducing a cell to make dopamine is not the whole answer.
+Just inducing a cell to make A chemical messenger (neurotransmitter) that regulates movement and emotions. is not the whole answer.
 But stem cells are still useful for drug screening and disease modeling.
 Dr. Michael Okun, National Medical Director of the Parkinson’s Foundation, Chairman of the University of Florida Department of Neurology and Co-Director of the University of Florida Center for Movement Disorders and Neurorestoration, a Parkinson’s Foundation Center of Excellence, puts the field into perspective and where it’s going.

 - Tips Every Parkinson’s Patient Who Is Considering Stem Cell Transplantation Should Consider

 - Stem Cell Therapies for Parkinson’s: Five Questions to Ask Before Participating in a Clinical Trial

 - Placing Stem Cells in Animal Models of Parkinson’s Disease: Another Important Step

 - New iPS Stem Cells for Parkinson’s Disease: What Does It Mean?